frankheat/offsecnotes/content/android/vulnerabilities/bypass binary protections/index.md

 See [Webview debug](/android/vulnerabilities/security-misconfiguration/#webview---debug)

 {{< hint style=tips >}}
-**Tip**: if you can't use remote debugging, recompile the app and enable it.
+If you can't use remote debugging, recompile the app and enable it.
 {{< /hint >}}

 ---